oroinc/documentation/management_console/system/configuration/commerce/sales/global_shopping_list.rst

 Mass Product Actions
 --------------------

 In OroCommerce, you can control whether customer and guest users can select and add multiple products to a shopping list in the storefront.
-This can be enabled on three levels -- globally, :ref:`per organization <>` and :ref:`per website <>`.
+This can be enabled on three levels -- globally, :ref:`per organization <user-guide--system-configuration--commerce-sales-shopping-list--mass-action--organization>` and :ref:`per website <user-guide--system-configuration--commerce-sales-shopping-list--mass-action--website>`.

 To enable mass product actions globally: